Advice - General / Late and problem payments

 How freelances can chase up late payers

-- Invoice for the work done - include the above form of words if you have any doubt about the client paying on time.
-Print and file a copy of the invoice.
+- Invoice for the work done - include the above form of words if you have doubts about the client paying on time.

-- Especially if you have any doubts, invoice early and invoice often.
-If the client is late paying, you are likely entitled to £40 compensation on each invoice.
+- Especially if you have doubts, invoice early and invoice often.
+If the client is late paying, you are likely entitled to at least £40 compensation on each invoice.
 So invoice separately for each piece of work!

 - Issue a statement as above if payment has not arrived on the due date (usually 30 days after the invoice can reasonably be taken to have arrived).
 Definitely mention the Late Payment of Commercial Debts Act on this.
 Print and file a copy of the statement.